Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 It also facilitates the exchange of sugars and carbohydrates from the plants to the fungus.

-Simply put, mycelium allows the exchange of nutrients all over the forest, which helps to improve the health of the entire ecosystem.
+Simply put, mycelium allows the exchange of nutrients all over the forest, which helps improve the health of the entire ecosystem.

 The Ecological Benefits & Uses of Mycelium